-During the year ended 31 August 2016, The Island Community School has received restricted general income of £1,586,340 and capital grants of £5,721,238 comprising:
+During the year ended 31 August 2017, The Island Community School has received restricted income of £2,091,384 comprising:

+- Start Up Grant

 - General Annual Grant (GAG)

 - · Pupil Premium Funding

-- Capital Grants towards the purchase of Temporary Build and Permanent build in Upper Ventnor, as well as the related fit out costs for the temporary site.
+- Capital Grants towards the purchase of GCSE block and Permanent build in Upper Ventnor, as well as the related fit out costs for the temporary site.

 - Donations

 - · Local Authority Grants

-Further monies generated by The Island Free School was an income of unrestricted funds £150,492.
+Further monies generated by The Island Free School was an income of unrestricted funds £233,756.

 - · Hire of Facilities

 - · Catering Income

-- · Parental Contributions
+- Parental Contributions

 - · Other Income